wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 For the rest three stable states, i.e., `S`, `E`, and `M`, eviction can only be performed, if there is no pending retries on the address to be evicted for the current cycle.
-The check for retry is necessary to avoid events that are later handled in the same cycle finding themselves in an expected state, e.g., the address that those events operate on has been evicted and no long exists in the cache.
+The check for retry is necessary to avoid events that are later handled in the same cycle finding themselves in an unexpected state, e.g., the address that those events operate on has been evicted and no long exists in the cache.

+The eviction path for the three stable states are more or less the same.
+First, the method calls `invalidateAll()` to attempt an invalidation transaction on all upper level blocks.
+If at least one invalidation is sent, indicated by the return value being `true`, then the stable state transits to the corresponding `_Inv` version.
+Eviction will not be performed in the current cycle, and will be retried after the invalidation transaction completes.